luosw07/luosw07.github.io/_pages/resources.md

 # 📒 Lecture Notes

-## 🌟 Introduction to Life Science & Medicine 生命科学与医学导论
+## 🌟 Introduction to Life Science & Medicine

 This course, whose **rating is based on the lecture notes**, is constructed by various lectures of different topics on biology & medicine by famous experts in these fields.